en_USEnglish

 Advantages of jQuery Mobile

-jQuery Mobile is an open-source framework for mobile application development based on HTML, CSS and JavaScript.
-One of the main advantages of jQuery Mobile is its ease of use for web developers, enabling them to reuse their HTML, CSS and JavaScript skills to develop mobile applications.
+jQuery Mobile is an open-source mobile application development framework based on HTML, CSS, and JavaScript.
+One of the main advantages of jQuery Mobile is its ease of use for web developers, as it allows them to reuse their HTML, CSS, and JavaScript skills to develop mobile applications.

 Another advantage of jQuery Mobile is its cross-platform compatibility.
-Applications developed with jQuery Mobile can be deployed on iOS, Android and other platforms, enabling developers to reach a wide audience with a single code base.
-What's more, jQuery Mobile offers a wide range of interactive and customizable components to facilitate the creation of attractive user interfaces.
+Apps developed with jQuery Mobile can be deployed on iOS, Android, and other platforms, allowing developers to reach a wide audience with a single codebase.
+Additionally, jQuery Mobile offers a wide range of interactive and customizable components to facilitate the creation of attractive user interfaces.

 Disadvantages of jQuery Mobile

-Despite its advantages, jQuery Mobile also has a few drawbacks.
-Firstly, using WebView to display user interfaces can result in lower performance than native applications, particularly when performing intensive operations.
+Despite its advantages, jQuery Mobile also has some drawbacks.
+First, using WebView to display user interfaces can result in lower performance compared to native apps, especially when performing intensive operations.

-Another drawback of jQuery Mobile is its dependence on the DOM, which can lead to performance and usability problems on older or less powerful mobile devices.
+Another drawback of jQuery Mobile is its reliance on the DOM, which can lead to performance and usability issues on older or less powerful mobile devices.

 Examples of applications created with jQuery Mobile